What is the metric Commits Without a Ticket Reference?

-Other such engineering quality metrics include:
+Such engineering quality metrics include:

-those delivery organisations introducing DevSecOps principles
+- Delivery organisations introducing DevSecOps principles

-large scale delivery capabilities with distributed teams (on shore, offshore, contractor, inhouse) and potentially a higher turnover of engineering talent
+- Large-scale delivery capabilities with distributed teams (onshore, offshore, contractor, inhouse) and potentially a higher turnover of engineering talent

-teams involved in strategically critical software delivery projects
+- Teams involved in strategically-critical software delivery projects

-security-sensitive and tightly regulated sectors such as fintech and medtech.
+- Security-sensitive and tightly regulated sectors such as fintech and medtech.